A physical model for the broadband energy spectrum of X-ray illuminated accretion discs: fitting the spectral energy distribution of NGC 5548: Fitting the average, broadband spectrum of NGC 5548

 We chose to fit the data by assuming that the X-ray source is powered by the accretion process.
-In addition to \rtr\, the other \kynsed\, physical parameters in this case are black hole mass and spin, accretion rate, corona height, photon index and high energy cut-off, as well as inclination.
+In addition to \rtr\, the other \kynsed\, physical parameters in this case are black hole mass and spin, \Ltransf, accretion rate, corona height, photon index, high energy cut-off, and inclination.
 We fixed the BH mass at $5.2\times 10^{7}~\rm M_\odot$ \citep{Bentz15}, and we assumed a high energy cut-off of 150~keV \citep{Ursini15}.
 Still, there are too many parameters to constrain by fitting the data.
 For example, the figures in the Appendix show that spin, accretion rate and inclination affect significantly the optical/UV SED.
 Actually, the corona height also affects the optical/UV, as well as the X--ray normalization, together with \Ltransf\, and $\Gamma$.
 We therefore decided to fit the data by considering a grid of height values, from $h=2.5$~\rg\ to $h=10$~\rg, with a step of 2.5~\rg, and from 10 to 80~\rg\, with a step of 5~\rg.
 At each height, we left the spin, inclination, photon index, \Ltransf, and \mdot\ free to vary.
-The model fits the data very well, at all heights.